Unconditionally secure quantum coin flipping

-Ref. \cite{qbc19}: As can be seen from its section 4.2, its no-go proof on strong QCF is based on that of \cite{qbc37}.
-Thus it does not apply to our protocol for the same reason that we elaborated above.
-It is also worth pinpointing out a problem which may hurt the generality of this proof, though it does not related directly with our protocol.
+Ref. \cite{qbc19}: This reference studied the bounds for both strong and weak QCFs.
+The no-go result of strong QCF is presented in its Theorem 2, which was proven based on its Lemmas 10 and 11.
+As clearly stated in its section 4.2, Lemma 11 was obtained directly from Ref. \cite{qbc37}.
+Since we already elaborated above why the proof in Ref. \cite{qbc37} does not apply to our protocol, it immediately follows that the result of Ref. \cite{qbc19} also fails for exactly the same reason.
+Moreover, there is another problem worth pointing out which may hurt the generality of this no-go proof, even though it does not relate directly with our protocol.
 That is, footnote 4 on its page 3 is incorrect.
 It said that \textquotedblleft the players can always add a final round to check if they have the same value and output the dummy symbol if the values differ\textquotedblright .
 But if there is a secure QCF protocol without this round, then adding such a round will make it insecure, because a dishonest party will be able to bias the output by always announcing the value he preferred as what he obtained from the protocol, regardless what is the actual output value.
 Whenever his preferred value differs from the actual one, the protocol will abort so he has nothing to lose.
 Therefore, dummy output in QCF should not be allowed to be generated in the way described in this footnote.